 Outstanding performances for England U21 foreshadowed James Haskell’s route into the England Elite Squad and the 70 senior caps he has won so far include 23 consecutively before he was an unused bench replacement against Australia at Sydney in June 2010.
 He completed a half century of Test appearances in the final game of the 2013 RBS 6 Nations Championship against Wales in Cardiff, but missed the subsequent tour of South America because of tendinitis.

 He had been man of the match when England beat Scotland 22-16 at Twickenham in March 2011, was his country’s top tackler with 57 in that Championship and scored his fourth Test try against Wales at Twickenham the following August.
-His latest achievements include being man of the match in England’s historic 39-28 victory over Australia in Brisbane this June.
+His latest achievements include being man of the match in England’s historic 39-28 victory over Australia in Brisbane last June.
 He made 18 tackles – twice as many as any other player in the game – and his work rate, energy and inspirational play all contributed to one of his finest displays in the red rose shirt.
-The following week, he again topped the tackle chart with 23 of England’s 213.
-Five of his teammates also made 16 or more tackles.
+The following week, he again topped the tackle chart with 23 of England’s 213 and became man of the series in what became a 3-0 clean sweep.
+He missed the final Test in Sydney and underwent reconstructive surgery on his big toe last July that ruled him out of the Old Mutual Wealth autumn internationals.

 James was educated at Wellington College and had excelled during England’s 2008 summer tour of New Zealand, having made his debut in the 27-18 defeat by Wales the previous year, and was in the Saxons team that subsequently beat New Zealand Maori in the Churchill Cup final at Twickenham.